Creating and attaching script validators

 Edit window

-The edit window in the repository allows changing the validator's content as well as the returned keys and default error messages.
-In the Parameters section you should add all the inputs and outputs (error keys) that result from the validator's code.
-The parameters window can be displayed by clicking the
+The edit window in the repository allows changing the content of the validator as well as the returned keys and default error messages.
+In the Parameters section, all input and output parameters (error keys) resulting from the validator's code should be added.
+The parameters window can be displayed by clicking the .

-More information about the editor itself can be found in Script validator editor.
+More information about the editor itself can be found in Script validators editor.

 Attaching on the form

-Attaching a script validator on a form does not differ from attaching a standard validator.
-For a specific component in the Properties panel you should select Data quality → Validators → Add validator, then search for its name.
-In the Input parameters tab you should choose the appropriate component in the Choose component or constantfield.
-The switch located in the Call when empty column is responsible for invoking the validator even when there is no value in the specified field (e.g., when a value is removed from a text field).
+Attaching a script validator on the form does not differ from attaching a standard validator.
+For a specific component in the Properties panel you should select Data quality → Validators → Add validator, and then search for its name.
+In the Input parameters tab you should choose the appropriate component in the Select component or constant.
+The switch located in the column Call when empty is responsible for invoking the validator even when the specified field has no value (e.g., when a value is removed from a text field).

 Creating the validator's error message

-The content of the script validator's error message (the key translation) must be defined in the component/form after the validator is attached.
+The content of the script validator's error message (the key translation) must be defined in the component/form after attaching the validator.
 Adding the message content in the script is not an error, but it will not be visible in the component/form edit window.
-After attaching the validator both the key and its translation will display the key name defined in the script validator's content:
+After attaching the validator, both the key and its translation will display the key name defined in the script validator's content:

-If it is necessary to use variables in the error message, list those variables in the code as parameters (parameters: [value1, value2, etc.]), and then reference them in the component/form error message as follows: {0} for the first parameter, {1} for the second parameter, {2} for the third, and so on.
+If you need to use variables in the error message, list those variables in the code as parameters (parameters: [value1, value2 etc.]), and then reference them in the component/form error message as follows: {0} for the first parameter, {1} for the second parameter, {2} for the third, and so on.

 Last updated